-ON THIS PAGE: You will find out more about steps to take to help cope with physical, social, emotional, and financial effects of cancer and its treatment.
-This page includes several links outside of this guide to other sections of this website.
+ON THIS PAGE: You will find out more about coping with the physical, emotional, social, and financial effects of cancer and its treatment.
 Use the menu to see other pages.

 Coping with physical side effects